danieloemenike/linkedin-clone/README.md

+##This Linkedin Clone website is being impemented using NextJs, MongoDB and NextAuth feature

-## The Landing Page is at /home of your localhost.
+### The Landing Page is at /home of your localhost.
 Implemented Next-Auth for the Sign-in

-###This website is being impemented using NextJs, MongoDB and NextAuth feature

 First, run the development server: